NicoFaulmann/Cyclistic_Case_Study_In_R/README.md

 ### 5. Share 📨
 We've completed our analysis and we are now ready to share our findings.

-We can export our csv file for later use with the following: write.csv(bikedata_2024_clean, 'Bikedata_2024_Clean.csv')
+We can export our csv file for later use with the following:</br>
+write.csv(bikedata_2024_clean, 'Bikedata_2024_Clean.csv')

 We can use the csv file to create a dashboard in tableau to show our findings to the stakeholders; however, we used R not only to manipulate this large dataset but to also create visualisations for presentation purposes.
 Having our visualisations neatly labeled with a consistent theme, we can easily compile and present this as a powerpoint.

-Our intial task was to analyse: How do annual members and casual riders use Cyclistic bikes differently?
+Our intial task was to analyse: **How do annual members and casual riders use Cyclistic bikes differently?**

 During our analysis, we've made a couple observations: